kluchey/OMG/pages/MCV4U___6___2 Scalar Equations of Planes.md

 				  $$\begin{align*}16-14+15 &= -D \\ 16+1 &= \\ 17 &=-D\end{align*}$$
 				- Therefore, $D=-17$
 				  logseq.order-list-type:: number
+			- Therefore, the scalar equation is $16x-7y+5-17=0$ logseq.order-list-type:: number
 		- Show that the point represented by $t=4$ and $k=-3$ is in fact also on the scalar equation you found. logseq.order-list-type:: number
 	- Find the scalar equation of the plane that contains the points $(1,4,5)$ and $(3, 2, 1)$ and is perpendicular to $2x-y+z-10=0$.